water-logger/MOAI/tutorials/AboutLinuxShell.md

 # Main Tutorial

-Alright, so you wanna learn about the Linux/Unix shell?
+Alright, so you wanna learn about the Linux/Unix shell, ***Sean***?
 This is not the right place to be, but I can tell you about some stuff.

 ## Terminal Emulators